futomi/html5-CC2650SensorTag.js/README.md

 #### <a name="disconnect-method">disconnect()</a>

-This method disconnect the device.
+This method disconnects the device.
 Note that this method is not asynchronous unlike the other methods.
 Therefore this method does not return anything.

 ```JavaScript
 tag.disconnect();